-Prerequisite: Biology, Chemistry, and Algebra II, or taking concurrently
+Prerequisite: Biology, Chemistry, and Algebra 2, or taking concurrently

 The AP Environmental Science course is a rigorous college-level course with college-level expectations.
 AP Environmental Science is modeled after a one-semester, introductory college course in environmental science.
 Students will need a strong academic work ethic and routine which includes previewing content prior to class.
 Students will develop critical thinking and reasoning skills through inquiry-based learning.
-Topics include: how energy is transferred, interactions of the Earth's systems, interactions between species, interactions between species and their environment, the process and actions that affect species, populations, and biogeochemical cycle sustainability.
+Topics include how energy is transferred, interactions of the Earth's systems, interactions between species, interactions between species and their environment, the process and actions that affect species, populations, and biogeochemical cycle sustainability.
 The course requires that students identify and analyze natural and human-made environmental problems, evaluate the relative risks associated with these problems, and examine alternative solutions for resolving or preventing them.
 Environmental science is interdisciplinary, embracing topics from geology, biology, environmental studies, environmental science, chemistry, and geography.
-This course may be taken as a dual enrollment course with Mount St. Joseph University as GEO 140 (4 credits) and GEO 140A.
+This course may be taken as a dual enrollment course with Mount St. Joseph University.